awsdocs/aws-doc-sdk-examples/rust_dev_preview/webassembly/README.md

 npm start
 ```

-Access your page at `http://localhost:3000` and you can select:
+Access your page at `http://localhost:3000`.
+Make your selection and press `Run`:

 - _REGION_ is the Region in which the client is created.
   If not supplied, defaults to **us-west-2**.